andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - REST API design & implementation
 - Made migration of Spring Boot project from latest v2 to latest v3
 - Code review
-- Introduce LocalStack to the project
+- Introduced LocalStack to the project

 ### Bell Integrator